praneet119/auto_tag_gen/README.md

 after this top 15 words of each file are sent to tag generator function. # HOW WAS 15 DECIDED ...
 OUTPUT NEEDED 6 TAGS...

-the tag generator function gives first preference to quadgram,trigram,bigram and then unigram. for a quadgram to exist as a tag both it parts should be in trigram. same for trigram and bigram. special prefernce is given to words so they become tag if they belong to area or a resturant type or dish type. after the tags have been generated then naive bayes classiication is called.
+the tag generator function gives first preference to quadgram,then trigram,then bigram and then unigram.

+for a quadgram to exist as a tag both it parts should be in trigram. same for trigram and bigram.

+special prefernce is given to words so they become tag if they belong to area or a resturant type or dish type.

+after the tags have been generated then naive bayes classiication is called.